 Do you have money that’s sitting in the bank and not earning much interest?
-You should still keep your emergency fund in a high-interest bank account for immediate access, but you can earn up to 14% by investing your cash in P2P loans with Lending Club that help people get loans to consolidate debt or refinance a mortgage.
+You should still keep your emergency fund in a high-interest bank account for immediate access, but you can earn up to 14% by investing your cash in peer-to-peer loans.

 Investing in real estate can take many twists and turns depending on how much time and money you can commit.
 The two classic ways are to become a landlord or buying and flipping houses that need a little TLC.

 For a hands-off approach, you can also invest in real estate with Fundrise which only requires a $500 investment.